 I couldn’t get that dessert out of my head!
 Serafina/Cicchetti pastry chef Harlee Morrow kindly shared the recipe with me, which I dutifully recreated at home recently.
 There’s little wonder this mousse had such deep character: she begins by making a cream-enriched caramel which is poured over the chopped chocolate to melt it.
 The results are enchanting and delicious, not too sweet, so the character of the chocolate shines (note: an ideal time to spend that extra few dollars to buy a top-quality chocolate).

 At Cichetti the mousse is served in a couple quenelle-like ovals, with a bit of olive oil drizzled over, a sprinkle of salt, and crisp, thin baguette slices alongside.
 And when I first gave this a test-drive at home I did the same.
 But there was plenty of mousse left and I had a potluck to attend, so voilá – I decided to serve them finger-food style.
-I didn’t assemble them until just before serving: drizzled a bit of olive oil on the toasted bread (probably would brush it on next time around), topped one end with the mousse and sprinkled with chocmousse2some coarse sea salt.
+I didn’t assemble them until just before serving: drizzled a bit of olive oil on the toasted bread (probably would brush it on next time around), topped one end with the mousse and sprinkled with some coarse sea salt.
 Everyone murmured approval as they tried them.

 Toasted bread with chocolate might sound odd if it’s a new concept to you.
 But it’s wildly addicting.
 In fact, the next time I have an otherwise perfect and delightful bowl of chocolate mousse, it’ll seem slightly lacking with out it.
 Its crunch complements the smooth texture of the mousse, the toastiness bringing a nutty character to the pairing.
 Salt does what it does so well, enlivening the flavor of the chocolate.
 And olive oil?
 A touch of richness and acidity that rounds it all out.